How much house can you afford to buy?

 That last point is crucial to Clark.

-He doesn’t expect home prices to crash as they did following the Great Recession, when a supply glut existed.
+He doesn’t expect home prices to crash as they did following the Great Recession when a supply glut existed.
 Mortgage rates are moving higher along with the Fed raising interest rates.
-That could cause some softness in the housing market.
-And a recession in the next year or two isn’t out of the question.
+That’s causing some softness in the housing market.
+And a recession seems inevitable.

 “Then you stand a great chance you’re going to be upside down in your home.
 And you’re not going to want to sell into a loss,” Clark says.